pedroesli/DragAndDrop/README.md

 }
 ```

-# Next Update
+# Future Updates

-Replace the UUID to identify the views with the protocol Identifiable to be more generic.
+- [ ]  Replace the UUID to identify the views with the protocol Identifiable to be more generic.
+- [ ]  Allow the user to decide whether to hide the DragView or not.
+- [ ]  Fix collision bugs.